What is a VPN on iPhone? Your simple guide to iOS privacy

 Before we explore its role on your iPhone, let’s quickly define a VPN (Virtual Private Network).

 Think of it as creating a secret, secure VPN tunnel for your internet connection.
-Instead of your data traveling openly, a VPN encrypts it (scrambles it up) and sends it through one of its private servers.
+Instead of your data traveling openly, a VPN encrypts it (scrambles it up) and sends it through one of its private remote servers.

 This does two main things: